quarkslab/llvm-passes/doc/X-OR_tutorial/X-OR_tutorial.rst

 Now, since programmers don't really deal in magic (at least not officially), let's try to understand what happened.
 The first thing to understand is that a XOR operation is basically an ADD operation without carry.
-This means that, if we have a representation of our operands in which the ADD carries won't propagate, then XOR and ADD are almost the same operand (in this representation).
+This means that if we have a representation of our operands in which the ADD carries won't propagate, then XOR and ADD are equivalent.

 And this is exactly what we have done.
-The function `f` takes the base 2 coefficients (bits) of the operands and multiplies them by the corresponding power of 3.
+The function `f` takes the base 2 coefficients (bits) of the input and multiplies them by the corresponding power of 3.
 You may have noticed that this operation is *almost* a change of basis operation from base 2 to base 3 in which the 'bits' are not transformed.

 Since :math:`d_i \le 1 \text{ and } x_i \le 1` then :math:`a_i \le 2`.
-This means that the bits of the sum of the new operands are never going to propagate to the other bits, since their sum is smaller than the 'basis' in which they are represented (here 3).
+This means that the bits of A are never going to propagate to upper bits, since the sum of :math:`d_i` and :math:`x_i` is smaller than the 'basis' in which they are represented (here 3).

-Because no carry has propagated it is trivial to rewrite the result of the sum as base, with a simple modulo on the bits.
+Because no carry has propagated, applying a modulo 2 on the bits of A and writing the result in base 2 (which is done by the h function) will give us the same behaviour as a XOR operation on D and X.
-This is what the function `h` does.
-And the modulo behaviour is consistent with what a XOR operation does.
+Indeed, an addition modulo 2 is equivalent to a XOR.

-Bottom line by changing the representation of XOR operands we are able to guaranty that the equivalent ADD operation will not propagate carries.
+Bottom line: by changing the representation of XOR operands we are able to assure that the ADD operation will not propagate carries.
 Which means that in this new representation XORs ans ADDs are *almost* the same.
 And a simple modulo takes care of this difference.